frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 So far the models you have made are all structural components, but this is only half of what makes a robot.
 In order to make our robots move and score, motors that generate rotational motion are typically utilized.
 In Stage 1B, you'll be introduced to modeling basic *power transmissions*.
 Power transmissions include the motors, bearings, shafts, gears, belts, and chains that are used to transform rotational motion from a motor or actuator to do just about anything.

 In this stage, you'll focus on the fundamentals of power transmission, with an emphasis on how to model them in CAD.
-Later, in Stage 2, you'll learn how to select motors and calculate power transmission ratios for a wide variety of mechanisms.
+The process of selecting motors and calculating power transmission ratios is gone over in detail in [the design fundamentals page about electronics, motors, and sensors](../../design-fundamentals/power-transmission/electronics-motors-sensors.md/) but demonstrated and explained later in the guide with multiple mechanisms in Stage 2.

 Below are some examples of power transmissions found in robots to achieve a range of different tasks.